-As I approach becoming an elder, and as my friends and loved ones begin to immerse in their dying journeys, I have come to contemplate how to have a wise death, what my values are around this transition, and how to make my wishes known well ahead of time.
-As I thought about this, I decided I wanted to learn more for myself and to be of service to my friends, family and community as an End of Life Doula (EOLD).
+We will all someday be on this journey of dying and accompanying loved ones as they transition.
+It is one sure thing!
+As I contemplated this, I decided I wanted to learn more to be of service to my friends, family and community as an End of Life Doula (EOLD).
 In May of 2020, I earned my EOLD certificate from the University of Vermont School of Medicine.
 This study has immersed me in the physical, emotional, mental and spiritual aspects of the death and dying process.

-- Wise Death & Dying Planning, including a conversation about values and wishes for the dying process.
+- Wise Death & Dying Planning, includes a conversation about values and wishes for the dying process.
 You don’t need to be near the end of life to create this plan.
 In fact, I think it’s hugely important to decide ahead of time the wishes for your dying journey so that you can fully live your most vibrant life, focusing on health, healing (whatever that means in your current life journey), joy, love and the things most important to you.

 - Legacy Projects and Dignity Therapy conversations–Offering a simple legacy conversation with you, recorded and transcribed if desired as a keepsake for you, family and friends.
 Other legacy projects may include coordinating artwork, memory books, letters or journals for loved ones, family recipe cookbook, scrapbook, audio/video for memorial service—depending on your desires.

 - Holding Space, Listening, Planning and Sitting in Sacred Vigil–we will work together to create a plan that surrounds your nearing death journey with things that are sacred to you.

-- Comprehensive Local Resources/Directory for all aspects of the death and dying process including local specialists, complementary healing practitioners, and the lesser known green burial and home funeral info.
+- Comprehensive Local Resources/Directory for all aspects of the death and dying process including local specialists, complementary healing practitioners, and the lesser known green burial and home funeral information.